Hesitation and Tolerance in Recommender Systems: Online Experiment: Tolerance Behavior for User Retention

 \subsubsection{Experiment Setting}

-We partner with the Youku App video platform, which has tens of millions of active users, to evaluate our algorithm.
+We partner with a Chinese online video and streaming service platform, which has tens of millions of active users, to evaluate our algorithm.
 The experiments are conducted on the double-column recommendation list on the second screen of the app's homepage, as illustrated in Figure~\ref{fig:environment}.
 We slightly refine the platform's ranking model (SIM)~\cite{pi2020search} by adjusting the criteria for positive samples based on our findings.
 Previously, a simple click counted as a positive sample.
-Now, based on our user study, a positive sample requires a click accompanied by a viewing duration exceeding the user’s average viewing percentage.
+Now, based on our user study, a positive sample requires a click accompanied by a viewing duration exceeding the user's average viewing percentage.
 If a user clicks but watches for less time than their average, we label this as a tolerance sample.
 Situations with no click remain classified as negative samples.

 In this study, we conduct two rounds of online A/B testing.
 Each round included two experimental groups with identical experimental setups but drawn from distinct user cohorts.
 This approach allows for thorough cross-validation of the results, reducing the risk of bias from a single experiment.
 In the first round (Groups 1 and 2), we apply Equation~\ref{eq:tolerance_ce_neg}, treating tolerance samples as negative signals that implied user disengagement.
 In the second round (Groups 3 and 4), we utilize Equation~\ref{eq:tolerance_ce}, interpreting tolerance samples as weakly positive signals that hinted at mild interest or acceptance.
 Each experimental group comprised 80,000 real users, collectively generating approximately one million page views.
 The control groups received traffic on a similar scale.